lerna-lite/lerna-lite/packages/watch/README.md

 ### `--ignore-initial`

-Defaults to true, if set to false then add/addDir events are also emitted for matching paths while instantiating the watching as chokidar discovers these file paths (before the ready event).
+Defaults to `true`, if set to false then `add`/`addDir` events are also emitted for matching paths while instantiating the watching as chokidar discovers these file paths (before the `ready` event).

 ```sh
 $ lerna watch --ignore-initial -- <command>